 Understand how the perspectives of new employees differ from seasoned ones.
 Also, talk to less motivated employees and understand why they feel that way and how the training can improve their perspective.

-3. Choose the type of job aid
+Step 3.
+Choose the structure

 How will you present the job aid for training?
 The proper structure depends on the training needs or task.

 Here are three common categories:

 When a job/project has many variables or tasks, you can use a checklist to list them in no particular order.

 Employees can refer to the tasks that need to be done and check them off the list.
 Checklists are helpful for planning, organizing, and managing projects/tasks.

 For example, equipment inspection often references a checklist.

 When a task/project requires a particular order, the job aid may be presented as a step-by-step instruction or a flowchart.
 They support tasks that you perform in chronological order without multiple outcomes.

 These job aids might be short lists, visual walkthroughs with illustrations or decision trees.
 What happens next depends on the previous step.